 AgMIP’s Steering Council guides the organization, ensures its scientific integrity through review processes and exercise of budgetary expertise, establishes policies that apply throughout the broader organization, and facilitates a high level of cooperation across the entire organization.
 To ensure a balance of scientific perspectives, the Steering Council is composed of donors, partners, and members, with at least 50% of the council comprised by representatives of AgMIP partners and members.
 The AgMIP Steering Council will develop and maintain a set of Bylaws that define its activities for guiding AgMIP and ensuring that it adheres to agreed Standards of Conduct.

-Terms of reference for the selection and responsibilities for AgMIP Leaders will be developed by the Steering Council, in conjunction with the International Coordination Office.
-Potential criteria for selection of AgMIP Leaders include expertise, experience, suitability for advancing the mission, and the support of their institutions in serving in this capacity, with additional criteria at the discretion of the Steering Council.
-Current institutions supporting AgMIP Leaders include USDA-ARS, NASA-GISS/Columbia University, University of Florida and Oregon State University.
+Terms of reference for the selection and responsibilities for AgMIP ExCom Members Members have been developed by the Steering Council, in conjunction with the AgMIP Coordination Unit.
+Criteria for selection of AgMIP Leaders include expertise, experience, suitability for advancing the mission, and the support of their institutions in serving in this capacity, with additional criteria at the discretion of the Steering Council.
+Current institutions supporting AgMIP Leaders include the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT), NASA-GISS/Columbia University, Oregon State University, the Potsdam Institute for Climate Impact Research (PIK), University of Florida, and USDA-ARS.
 Additional leadership roles are defined as needed to carry out AgMIP objectives.

 AgMIP donors are entities that wish to further the evolving mission, goals, and activities of AgMIP and who agree with the principles and practices that AgMIP observes (e.g., AgMIP Standards of Conduct, see also below).
 Donors may be governmental or non-governmental organizations, foundations, companies, private individuals, and so forth.
-Donors may award funds in support of AgMIP through USDA-ARS Office of International Research Programs (OIRP), the Columbia University-based Office for International and Science Coordination, the AgMIP Leader institutions, or the AgMIP partners.
+Donors may award funds in support of AgMIP through the offices of the Executive Committee Members, the Columbia University-based Office for International and Science Coordination (Coordination Unit), other AgMIP Leader institutions, or the AgMIP partners.

 AgMIP’s partners are research programs, each having its own leaders and management structure and each being responsible for its activities, work products, and finances; e.g., they may be research organizations in individual countries or in groups of countries.
 AgMIP partners may establish committees or task forces to focus on particular scientific topics of interest to their members.
 They may also be asked to serve on AgMIP teams that set practice (e.g., for AgMIP publications, outreach, etc. to comply with AgMIP Standards of Conduct).
 All AgMIP partners agree to contribute to, and to comply with, policies established by the AgMIP Steering Council in exchange for Agreements that allow them to use the AgMIP name and receive other benefits from AgMIP, both tangible (e.g., acknowledgement of partnership status and institutional link on the AgMIP website; access to, dedicated collaboration pages) and intangible (e.g., access to AgMIP’s international network, association with the AgMIP, which is respected in the scientific community).
 AgMIP-Global and its Agreement-designated Partners will periodically undertake coordinated country, regional and global assessments based on mutually agreed-upon protocols.